jtbradt/jtbradt.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle1: Assistant Professor
-subtitle2: McCombs School of Business
-subtitle3: The University of Texas at Austin
+subtitle: Assistant Professor<br>McCombs School of Business<br>The University of Texas at Austin

 profile:
   align: right